 -- A.R.
 Ammons, "Everything"

 We often don't have words to explain why we love the things we love.
-A book, a poem, a place, a person - each carry it's own weight and significance, that is inexplicable.
+A book, a poem, a place, a person - each carry their own weight and significance, that is inexplicable.
 Suddenly, our lives are fuller, and we feel connected to ourselves, and the world around us, once again.
 It's a wondrous thing, and I am grateful.

 Some of you may remember that I started this blog on my birthday, 8 years ago.
 Here's to another year of beautiful books, movies, sunsets, and everything that inspires us.
 As always, thank you, for visiting and reading this little blog of mine.